 Promoted follows IAB (Interactive Advertising Bureau) and MRC (Media Rating Council) standards for "Impression," "Click," (aka Navigate), and "Video View" for all client metrics in reporting, optimization, analytics, and ad billing.
 This is true for all reporting, including organic metrics, even if you do not use ads and will never use ads.

 Why Ad Metrics for Non-Ads?

 The concept of a "fair and consistent" definition of user engagement across different websites and apps has decades of precedence and best practice.
-IAB definitions are used by all major digital ad networks and companies like Google and Meta.
+IAB definitions are used by all major digital ad networks and companies like Google and Meta (note: Meta uses a different standard of "greater than zero pixel and greater than zero second" impression).
 The IAB and MRC are the industry standards organizations that define and arbitrate the definitions of ad metrics.
 Clean, consistent, well-understood client metrics can be useful everywhere, not just for ads.

 What are the definitions?